apache/spark/docs/sql-programming-guide.md

   - In PySpark, when creating a `SparkSession` with `SparkSession.builder.getOrCreate()`, if there is an existing `SparkContext`, the builder was trying to update the `SparkConf` of the existing `SparkContext` with configurations specified to the builder, but the `SparkContext` is shared by all `SparkSession`s, so we should not update them.
 Since 3.0, the builder come to not update the configurations.
 This is the same behavior as Java/Scala API in 2.3 and above.
 If you want to update them, you need to update them prior to creating a `SparkSession`.

+  - In Spark version 2.4 and earlier, HAVING without GROUP BY is treated as WHERE.
+This means, `SELECT 1 FROM range(10) HAVING true` is executed as `SELECT 1 FROM range(10) WHERE true`  and returns 10 rows.
+This violates SQL standard, and has been fixed in Spark 3.0.
+Since Spark 3.0, HAVING without GROUP BY is treated as a global aggregate, which means `SELECT 1 FROM range(10) HAVING true` will return only one row.

 ## Upgrading From Spark SQL 2.3 to 2.4

   - In Spark version 2.3 and earlier, the second parameter to array_contains function is implicitly promoted to the element type of first array type parameter.
 This type promotion can be lossy and may cause `array_contains` function to return wrong result.
 This problem has been addressed in 2.4 by employing a safer type promotion mechanism.
 This can cause some change in behavior and are illustrated in the table below.